soumyaveer/soumyaveer.github.io/_posts/2017-02-27-tipping-point-book-review.markdown

 date:  2017-02-27 13:00:00
 categories: main
 banner_image: "tippingpoint.jpeg"
-summary: Malcolm Gladwell has become one of my favourite author's recently.
+summary: Malcolm Gladwell has become one of my favourite author recently.
 Everytime I read one of his books, I say to myself  "Ok.
 That's something new".
 So, this time I decided to share a book review.
 ---

 > You know you’ve read a good book when you turn the last page and feel a little as if you have lost a friend  –Paul Sweeney